Dino4674/MVVMCoordinatorKit/README.md

 - `View` -> `Screen`
 - `ViewModel` -> `ScreenModel`

-## Templates
+We can call our `MVVM` the `MSSCM` (Model-Screen-ScreenModel)

 ## Usage

+The best way to explore MVVMCoordinatorKit is to examine the Example app, which contains all the examples.

 Main classes of interest:

 - `Coordinator` - encapsulates a particular flow of screens and its business logic (e.g. AuthCoordinator, PurchaseCordinator, ProfileCordinator...)
 - `Router` - has a reference to `UINavigationController` and handles navigation logic (push/pop/present/dismiss)

 Each `Coordinator` has its own `Router`, which you use to do all the push/pop/present/dismiss calls.

-However, the base `Coordinator` class has convenience functions for push, present, and setRoot Coordinator, which automatically handles releasing resources for you.
+However, the base `Coordinator` class has convenience functions for push, present, and setRoot Coordinator, which automatically handles the release of resources for you.

 ```
 public func pushCoordinator(_ coordinator: Coordinator, animated: Bool = true, onPop: RouterCompletion? = nil)